What is elder abuse?

 Elder abuse may be physical, social, financial, psychological or sexual and can include mistreatment and neglect.
 Often a person will be a victim of more than one type of elder abuse at the same time.
 A NARI analysis of Seniors Rights Victoria data showed that financial abuse and psychological/emotional abuse together are the most common forms of abuse reported by older Victorians (82 per cent).

 Financial abuse is the illegal or improper use of a person’s property, finances or other assets without their informed consent or where consent is obtained by fraud, manipulation or duress.
 It usually occurs between an older person and a family member but can also occur with carers or friends.

 • a family member taking a loan with a promise of repayment but not paying the money back;

 • stealing money or using an older person’s banking or credit card without consent;

-• forced transfers of property.
+• the forced transfers or sales of property or assets;

 Physical abuse includes any form of assault, such as hitting, slapping, shoving, pushing and burning.
 It also includes physical restraint, such as tying a person to a chair or bed, or locking a person in a room.

 Psychological or emotional abuse is the infliction of mental or emotional anguish by threats, humiliation or other verbal or non-verbal conduct.